abhi3700/eosio_gpkbattles_contracts/gpkbattlesco/README.md

 ```

 ## TODO:
-* [ ] Suppose the `pairwplayer` ACTION happens & the players don't transfer money >> selectcards forever.
-	- In this case, we lose the RAM space in `gpkbattlesco` contract
-	- Solution: We need to set some time (at `pairwplayer`) for the 1(only selectcard) or 2 (both gfee & selectcard) further steps
-* [ ] can a player play multiple game_ids at same time?
-	- Already `simpleassets::transfer` allows cards transfer, & there is `gpkbattlesco::sel3card` action for selecting cards.

 ## NOTES
 * The steps followed in the game is as follows:
-	1. Pair 2 players using `pairwplayer` action
-	2. Each player transfers fees using `token::transfer` action
+	1. Each player deposit fees (in WAX) using `eosio.token::transfer` action
-	3. Each Player select 3 cards using `select3card` action
+	1. Each player select 3 cards using `sel3card` action & gets added into the players_list queue for pairing
+	1. Pair a player using `pairwplayer` action for the player_1 (when permission granted)
-	4. if same card selected ==> Draw
+	1. if same card selected ==> Draw ==> select cards again & play
-		 if different cards selected ==> RNG is generated & then the winner gets the any 1 of 3 cards from loser.
+		 if different cards selected ==> RNG is generated & then the winner gets the card (i.e. any 1 of 3 cards after shuffle) from loser.

-* <u>Shuffle & Select</u>: This method is applied for:
-	- for a list of players, choose 2 for pairing them.
-	- for a list of cards, choose 3 for auto-select of cards if the player doesn't select cards within 30 secs time.

 * During game after result declaration:
 	- <u>draw</u>:
-		+ 1 time: no transfer of cards, set cards available
+		+ 1 time: no transfer of cards (from escrow to simpleassets), set cards available
-		+ 2 times: no transfer of cards, set cards available, put players back into the players_list
+		+ 2 times: no transfer of cards, set cards available
-	- <u>non-draw</u>: disburse 4 to winner & 2 to loser
+	- <u>nodraw</u>: disburse 4 to winner & 2 to loser
 		+ the players are not put back into `players_list` in `players` table.

 * Post game
-	- Only in case of non-draw, the `ongamestat` table's row data is moved to respective players' `usergamestat` table.
+	- In case of nodraw, the `ongamestat` table's row data is moved to respective players' `usergamestat` table.
+	- In case of 1 draw, the `ongamestat` table's row data is retained.
+	- In case of 2 draw, the `ongamestat` table's row data is deleted.